Newquay, England to Caernarfon, Wales

 This much better point is Cape Cornwall.
 This location is managed by English Heritage.
 Until 200 years ago, Cape Cornwall was thought to be the most westerly point of the mainland, before the first Ordnance Survey revealed that it was in fact Land’s End.
 The point is topped by the Heinz Monument, the 1864 former chimney of the Cape Cornwall Mine which was retained for maritime navigation, and purchased by Heinz in 1987 to be donated to Britain as a historical monument.

-Haverfordwest was a quiet airfield, and we followed the only other traffic we saw during the visit in to land.
+Haverfordwest was a quiet airfield, and the traffic we followed as we landed was the only other activity we saw during the visit.
 We refueled on arrival at the self-serve fuel pump, something that is very common in the USA but much less so elsewhere.
 We took on far more than the required minimum to have the landing fees waived, and then ate in the on-field restaurant.
-A Flyer Forum member, Tomahawker, was on his way to meet us so we passed the time by walking around the airfield to the “Wickedly Welsh Chocolate Factory” which was every bit as good as we had hoped.
-Tomahawker drove us back around the airplane and we sat drinking and chatting for a while before it was time to be on our way.
+A Flyer Forum member, Tomahawker, was on his way to meet us so we passed the time by walking around the airfield perimeter to reach the “Wickedly Welsh Chocolate Factory” which was every bit as good as we had hoped.
+Tomahawker drove us back around to the airport cafe and we sat drinking and chatting for a while before it was time to be on our way.

 The flight to Caernarfon was simple; all we had to do was keep the coast on the left and we’d arrive.
 The weather was great up until we reached the Llyn peninsula, where we had to punch through a cloud bank before descending into Caernarfon, landing on runway 25 with short final taking us mere feet over the local caravan park.
 A quick taxi ride took us to the car rental agency and…another Fiat 500!
 Once again it turned out to be ideal for the tight and winding roads of Snowdonia, and we spent an hour driving through the national park to our next bed and breakfast.